What's AWS Cloudshell?

 The AWS CloudShell environment and its users are protected by specific security features such as IAM permissions management, shell session restrictions, and Safe Paste for text input.

-When you launch AWS CloudShell, a compute environment that's based on Amazon Linux 2 is created.
-Within this environment, you can access an extensive range of pre-installed development tools, options for uploading and downloading files, and file storage that persists between sessions.
+When you launch AWS CloudShell, a compute environmentarrow-up-right that's based on Amazon Linux 2 is created.
+Within this environment, you can access an extensive range of pre-installed development toolsarrow-up-right, options for uploading and downloading filesarrow-up-right, and file storage that persists between sessionsarrow-up-right.

-(Try it now: Tutorial: Getting started with AWS CloudShell.)
+(Try it now: Tutorial: Getting started with AWS CloudShellarrow-up-right.)

 Last updated